wanderingcrow/mm4-contentful/README.md

 I'm still learning and I'm certainly not doing everything as clean as possible, if you want to improve on this, please feel free to fork and request a pull request.

+## Official Examples
+Contentful has some [official examples](https://github.com/contentful/contentful_middleman_examples) which may also help.

 ----

 ## Other Things of Interest